a20351766/udo.1.4.0/docs/source/write_first_app.rst

 .. note:: This next section requires you to be in the ``fabcar``
           subdirectory within your local clone of the ``fabric-samples`` repo.

-Launch your network using the ``startFabric.sh`` shell script.
+Launch your network using the ``startUDO.sh`` shell script.
 This command will spin up a blockchain network comprising peers, orderers, certificate authorities and more.
 It will also install and instantiate a javascript version of the ``FabCar`` smart contract which will be used by our application to access